korydraughn/irods_client_http_api/API.md

     [-F,--data-urlencode] 'parallel-write-handle=<string>' \ # The handle to use when writing in parallel.
 Optional.
     [-F,--data-urlencode] 'stream-index=<integer>' # The stream to use when writing in parallel.
 Optional.
 ```

+`resource` and `replica-number` are mutually exclusive parameters.
+The behavior of the operation is unspecified if both parameters are provided.

 This method is the original implementation.
 It sends all information via the HTTP request body.
 The HTTP API server will buffer the full request before processing it.